 Schizotypal Personality Disorder

 Schizotypal personality disorder starts in early adulthood and is indicated by persistently poor social and interpersonal skills, strange behavior, discomfort with creating close personal relationships, as well as disrupted cognitive and perceptive functions.
 Someone with a schizotypal personality disorder may have notions of reference.

 This is different from delusions of reference, where someone’s behavior changes due to a belief that something or someone is referring to them personally.
 Notions of reference do not cause changed behavior.
 You may think that events are not just coincidences but are actually signs of what to expect in the future.
 However, your behavior remains the same.
 Also, superstitions, strange fantasies, and magical thinking are common with a schizotypal personality disorder.

 Like schizophrenia, the patient may experience unfitting affect, paranoia, social anxiety, odd speech, or strange bodily sensations.
 Sometimes, a person may fit the criteria before the start of schizophrenia or other psychotic disorder, called premorbid.

 Patients need to have experienced the symptoms of schizophrenia for six months or more to get a diagnosis.
 Schizophrenia is heterogeneous.
-People diagnosed on the schizophrenia spectrum may share the same symptoms or not, and their functioning and severity of the symptoms can vary as well.

 Classifying schizophrenia along a spectrum does not alter treatment.
 Schizophrenia treatment has usually been based on the symptoms, not subtypes.
 Doctors are tasked with deciding what medications are appropriate for the specific person.
 This differentiates schizophrenia from conditions like cancer, where knowing the exact diagnosis is crucial for determining the proper treatment.